RocketDav1d/streamlit-stock-portfolio/README.md

 Then we do the same in order to calculate total gains.

 Finally we create a dictionary containing all of our data.
 For isin, quantity, average buy-in price and total value we can loop trough the response results of the positions endpoint (remember we’re still in the same loop as the “metrics” logic above).
 For current price, daily gains and total gains we respective lists we just created.

-I’m explaining why we need a dictionary soon.

-You might ask yourself, how and when we are going to use streamlit to print out this data on our streamlit web page.
-Now!
+We save it in a dictionary because that is (one of) the data format streamlit accepts.

+Let's talk streamlit!
-Here it is important to know how streamlit works when you want to constantly update information.
+it is important to know how streamlit works when you want to constantly update information.
 For that we need to create a placeholder using the empty() method from streamlit OUTSIDE and ABOVE our metrics_and_dataframe function.
 This inserts a container into our app that can be used to hold a single element.
 This allows us to, for example, remove elements at any point, or replace several elements at once (using a child multi-element container 👨‍👩‍👦).

 Then inside our function at the end of the while loop we use this placeholder and call the container method on it.
 That inserts an invisible container into our app that can be used to hold multiple elements. (this is the child multi-element container 👨‍👩‍👦 mentioned above)

 In this container we create three columns for our 3 metrics and use the metric method from streamlit to create Portfolio Value, Total Investment and Gain / Loss.
 We pass in percentage_gain_loss as the delta for the Gain / Loss metric.

-Also we create the data table by using the table method from streamlit and put in our dictionary as the argument.
+We create the data table by using the table method from streamlit and put in our dictionary as the argument.

 That’s it for the first part.
 You can already run your app to see if it works with the following command.